-PHOTOS taken on the day can be purchased here
+PHOTOS taken on the day can be viewed and purchased here

 The 3rd coming of the Granite Tors